National Technical Museum

 Kostelní 1320/42, 170 78 Praha 7

-The National Technical Museum is the largest Czech institution of this kind.
-It exhibits collections in fourteen permanent expositions and many temporary exhibitions.
-What belongs to the jewels is Rudolf Caracciola’s racing car Mercedes Benz W154 winning Grand Prix in 1938.
-The exposition of Astronomy boasts precious exhibits, such as Bürgi‘s sextant used by Johannes Kepler.
-The Czech assets to science are represented by, e.g., contact-lenses apparatus in the exposition of Chemistry, which Otto Wichterle used in 1961 for producing the first soft contact lenses.
+The National Technical Museum is the largest Czech institution of its kind.
+It exhibits collections on fourteen permanent exhibitions and many temporary displays.
+What belongs to the jewels in the Transport exposition is a racing car Mercedes Benz W154, in which Rudolf Caracciola won the Grand Prix in 1938.
+The exposition of Astronomy boasts precious exhibits, such as Bürgi’s sextant used by Johannes Kepler.
+The Czech assets to science are represented by, e.g. the contact-lenses apparatus in the exposition of Chemistry, which Otto Wichterle used in 1961 for producing the first soft contact lenses.

 Museum of the Wallachian Region